leonseng/blog-hugo/content/posts/explicit-and-transparent-forward-proxies.md

 ## Proxy listening on HTTPS port

 The above examples have the proxy listening on a HTTP endpoint `http://proxy.example:3128`.
 This means that initial setup flows between the client and the proxy, such as the `HTTP CONNECT` message, is in clear text, potentially leaking sensitive information to others on the same network.
-To prevent that, the traffic between client and proxy can be encrypted via TLS with appropriate configuration on both the client and the proxy.
+To prevent that, the traffic between client and proxy can be encrypted via TLS with appropriate configuration on both the client and the proxy, as shown below where either `HTTP_PROXY` or `HTTPS_PROXY` variables are set to `https://proxy.example:3128`:

 ![Explicit Encrypted](/images/explicit-and-transparent-forward-proxies/explicit-encrypted.png)